shimaore/nifty-ground/src/trace.coffee.md

 Stubbornly refuse to print out all packets.

-      unless doc.to_user? or doc.from_user? or doc.call_id? or doc.ip?
+      unless doc.use_xref or doc.to_user? or doc.from_user? or doc.call_id? or doc.ip?
         throw new TraceError 'Either one of `to_user`, `from_user`, `call_id`, or `ip` is a required parameter.'

 # Generate a merged capture file